HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/Tds/chapter4-SitecoreItemMerge.png)

-This screenshot shows a number of possible merge scenarios that may occur:
+This screen shot shows a number of possible merge scenarios that may occur:

 * The __**Lock** field is the same in the Source, Target and Result, and therefore has no special highlighting in any of the windows.
 * The __**Long** description field was added in the source branch.
 Since this change is not a conflict between the two branches, it is highlighted in green.
 It is present on the left indicated by a solid highlight.
 It is not present on the right indicated by hashes.
-The grey hashes on the bottom indicate that there is a difference between the original and a branch.
+The gray hashes on the bottom indicate that there is a difference between the original and a branch.
 The item was not present in the original file.
 * The __**Revision** field was changed in both branches, and is different in both branches.
 This is indicated by a red box around each item in the branches.
 This indicates a conflict between the two branches, and extra care should be taken when deciding how to proceed with the merge.
 * The __**Short** description field has a green highlight, indicating the field values are not in conflict.
 The same value was added in both branches.

-When resolving a merge, the user can choose to accept a change, reject a change or choose the value from one side or the other by checking the checkboxes and/or radio buttons in the top portion of the merge tool.
+When resolving a merge, the user can choose to accept a change, reject a change or choose the value from one side or the other by checking the check boxes and/or radio buttons in the top portion of the merge tool.
 You can see the result of your choices in the lower portion.

-The merge tool offers a few shortcut functions from a toolbar.
+The merge tool offers a few shortcut functions from a tool bar.
 The tool bar buttons perform the following tasks:

 |||
 | ---- | ----- |